ashedow/Map_and_links/Readme.md

 Bife bar (Maršala Birjuzova 2-4) - another one new bar. speakeasy ryumochnaya with the boards games on the 2nd floor of a strange building. https://www.instagram.com/bifebar/ https://t.me/bife_bar

+Demokratija cocktails&coffee bar (Zetska 13) - https://www.instagram.com/bgdemokratija/

+World Traveller's Club Belgrade (Bulevar despota Stefana 7) - kinda unusual bar.
+Club Svetskih Putnika collects different souvenirs from all over the world so it can be also treated like small musium.
+This place has wonderful big garden with lots of plants and open roof with fresh air.The cafe doesn't have any food or snacks BUT it is extremely customer-oriented that you can bring your own food but not drinks, of course.
+Both non-alcoholic and alcoholic drinks are highly tasty here https://world-travellers-club.business.site/

 **beer**